The 'Paris of the North', the 'Capital of the Arctic', the 'Gateway to the North Pole'; discover Tromsø.

-Following only a short drive from the city you can find yourself in a world of wilderness.
-Fjords and mountain scenery surround this city and guests can explore this landscape during a variety of thrilling activities.
+Following only a short drive from the city, you can find yourself in a world of wilderness.
+Fjords and mountain scenery surround this city and guests can explore this landscape through a variety of thrilling activities.

 This city is an ideal base from which to explore the area and gives you access to a wonderful mix of Norwegian experiences.